Department of Biology

 Students planning for graduate and professional schools should be aware that entrance requirements for those programs will often exceed the minimal requirements for a Biology B.S., particularly in the ancillary fields of chemistry, physics, and mathematics.
 An adviser should be consulted for specific information on graduate and professional school requirements.

-Core Courses (21 units)
+BIology Core (21 units)

 The biology core is required of all majors.